Amazon Prime Day has the 16-inch MacBook Pro, products from LG, Samsung and more on sale

 Garmin is also offering many discounts, out of which we can point out the Garmin Instinct rugged outdoor watch for just $150, down from $300, or the Garmin Forerunner 645 for $220 with $50 savings.
 Finally, the TicWatch Pro 2020 fitness smartwatch with 1GB RAM is currently selling for $182, with a $78 discount.

-If you’re interested in a new monitor to improve your working space, LG’s 32” UltraFine Display Ergo UGD 4K display is available for $596.99. or get the 32-inch 4K UHD LED Monitor with Vesa Display for $455, down from its regular $496 price tag.
-HP is also offering gaming monitors, the HP Envy 32-inch all-in-one computer for $1785, down from a $3,000 price tag, so you can take a look at the options available below.
+If you’re interested in a new monitor to improve your working space, LG’s 32-inch UltraFine Display Ergo UGD 4K display is available for $596.99, or get the 32-inch 4K UHD LED Monitor with Vesa Display for $455, down from its regular $496 price tag.
+HP is also offering gaming monitors, the HP Envy 32-inch all-in-one computer for $1,785, down from a $3,000 price tag, so you can take a look at the options available below and see if there’s anything you fancy.

 There are also some great smart TV options, as you can find the 55-inch Sony BRAVIA LOED 4K Ultra ID 2020 model for $1,298 with $200 savings.
 The 65-inch Sony XBR65X900F 4K Ultra HD Smart LED Android TV 2018 model for $850, which saves you $648 from its regular price tag.
 You can also find options from Toshiba, Hisense, and more down below.